 WORLD Channel presents films rich with voices from the Indigenous community.
 With the leadership of our partner Vision Maker Media, we invite you to listen and learn from these Native storytellers.

 Now in its seventh season, Stories from the Stage invites ordinary people from all walks of life, each with a unique life experience to share, on stage to share their extraordinary first-person experiences exploring everything from identity and representation to love and family.
 Tune in on-air or online every Monday at 9:30/8:30c, and keep the story going with Stories from the Stage: The Podcast.

 From DACA students fighting to continue their education to the reelection campaign for Rhode Island city councilwoman Carmen Castillo, WORLD Channel is committed to bringing the diverse faces and voices of the Latinx community front and center.

 June marks the celebration of PRIDE, a time to honor LGBTQIA+ trailblazers that represent owning your truth.
 During PRIDE Month, WORLD Channel shares stories of community leaders, friends, families and creators who take pride in themselves.

-Even during difficult times, women – mothers, daughters and sisters – are persevering, continuing to make it their life's mission to open the doors for the generations to come.
-In March, WORLD shares the stories of women and girls who have defied social norms for the opportunity at equality.
+Even during difficult times, women – mothers, daughters, sisters and more – persevere, continuing to make it their life's mission to open doors for the generations to come.
+During Women's History Month in March, WORLD shares the stories of women and girls who have defied social norms for the opportunity at equality.

 Black history is American history.
 As we renew our collective commitment to lifting up the stories of Black movement makers and culture creators who define our world.
 Celebrate Black History Month with stories of leaders, artists, and everyday individuals making waves.